 This class is a wonderful pre-kindergarten option for children whose parents choose to give the gift of time for one year before starting Kindergarten.
-All students in this class must be 5 years old by September 30 and have attended a four-year program.
+All students in this class must be 4.5 years old by September 30th and have attended a four-year program or a current MOPS 3-year-old program.
 With a small class size of 10 – 12 students, our curriculum offers a balance between giving children an opportunity to learn through play and exploration and offering them more structured learning experiences to prepare them for the academic challenges of kindergarten.
 We try to provide children with tools in pre-reading, writing, and mathematics while at the same time help them develop the social and emotional skills needed to make the transition to kindergarten a smooth one.

 Organization & Staffing

 MOPS teachers are experienced and trained on early childhood development principles and early education best practices.
 Every teacher hired meets Virginia’s education and experience requirements for early childcare educators.
 Each year, MOPS teachers and staff acquire at least 16 hours of early childcare training through classroom or online instruction.
 Additionally, each teacher is First Aid/CPR certified and has passed the Virginia Mandated Reporter training annually and Virginia’s 10 Hour Pre Service training prior to employment.